blackhole077/DotA2-Random-Hero-Selector/README.md

 ## How to Run the Program

-The program assumes that your using `Python 3.5+`, which can be determined by either typing in `python --version` or `python3 --version`.
+The program assumes that you're using `Python 3.5+`, which can be determined by either typing in `python --version` or `python3 --version`.

 To run the program, simply navigate to the directory that houses this repository and type in the following command: `python random_hero_select_gui.py` or `python3 random_hero_select_gui.py`